hotosm/tasking-manager/docs/setup-docker.md

 ## Configure

 * Copy the example configuration file to start your own configuration: `cp example.env tasking-manager.env`.
 * Adjust the `tasking-manager.env` configuration file to fit your configuration.
+The defaults will create a working local test setup.

 ### Authenticate with OpenStreetMap